-Progress on Goal #2: We continue to move forward on the tasks associated with this project Goal which is described as follows in the proposal.
-Specifically, using asteroid orbital simulation models originally designed by project co-PI Scheeres and implemented in Matlab by student Thomas Critz working under the direction of project technical lead Butcher, we have continued to analyze and quantify the communication tradeoffs associated with operating in the vicinity of various near-earth asteroids.
-Last year our focus was on the data rates and required data buffer sizes for communications between a single orbiting spacecraft and remote sensor platforms placed at various locations on the surface of the asteroid.
+Our specific accomplishments with respect to this Goal include\using asteroid orbital simulation models originally designed by project co-PI Scheeres and implemented in Matlab by student Thomas Critz working under the direction of project technical lead Butcher to analyze and quantify the communication tradeoffs associated with operating in the vicinity of various nearearth asteroids.
+One focus was on the data rates and required data buffer sizes for communications between a single orbiting spacecraft and remote sensor platforms placed at various locations on the surface of the asteroid.
 The assumption here is that the spacecraft is required to act is a relay for data being collected by the surface platforms so that this data can either be shared amongst the platforms for local collaborative processing or transmitted back to earth.
 This thrust illustrates what one might call the 'best case' communications scenario: if an unobstructed line of sight exists between a surface platform and the spacecraft, we assume that reliable communication is possible at some fixed bit rate.
 In a real system, line of sight is necessary for reliable communication (at all radio frequencies that are practical for space communications, at least), but it is not sufficient to guarantee error-free reception.
 In general, one must also consider the signal to noise ratio (SNR) of the system.
 Calculating the SNR requires information about the antennas and modulation hardware as well as RF background noise models (which depends not only on the antenna selection but also on the positions of the surface and space platforms).
-We have actually incorporated such models into our current simulator, but we have not yet performed extensive case studies or Monte Carlo analysis with the resulting system.
+We incorporated such models into our current simulator.

-Based on discussions amongst our team, a new major focus in the reporting year has been on the problem of simultaneously estimating the relative positions of the orbiting spacecraft and the surface probes using the communications signals.
+We have also studied the problem of simultaneously estimating the relative positions of the orbiting spacecraft and the surface probes using the only the communications signals.
 This can be viewed as an inverted GPS-type solution.
 There is an added complexity, however, in that the surface probes do not have high precision clocks, so round-trip flight times must be used.
 Once again, the triaxial ellipsoid model of Scheeres is used here.
 For solving the resulting trialateration equations, we have considered and are analyzing in detail both a linear and a nonlinear approach.
-A paper based on this work will appear at the International Telemetering Conference in October, and we are also currently working on a submission to the 2015 IEEE Aerospace Conference.
+Multiple papers based on this work have appeared in the Proceedings of the International Telemetering Conference as well as the Proceedings of the 2015 IEEE Aerospace Conference.